 The castle has superb interiors with decorative plasterwork and notable collections of Irish furniture and paintings.
 The front hall with a screen of Corinthian columns and a neo-Classical ceiling leads to the great 'flying staircase' and a gracefully decorated Venetian window looking out on the gardens.
 All the other reception rooms lead off this enfilade and the drawing room, with its bowed front window, has charmingly naïve plaster decoration.
 In the library a broken pedimented mahogany bookcase artfully conceals a door leading back to the staircase hall.

-Gloriously positioned within some 23 acres of mature pleasure grounds made up of ...
+Gloriously positioned within some 23 acres of mature pleasure grounds made ...